Politics of Pakistan

 The head of state is the president who is elected by the electoral college for a five-year term.
-Arif Alvi is currently the president of Pakistan (since 2018).
-The president was a significant authority until the 18th amendment, passed in 2010, stripped the presidency of its major powers.
-Since then, Pakistan has been shifted from a Semi-presidential system to a purely parliamentary government.
-Since the amendment, the president's powers include the grant to pardon, and the ability to suspend or moderate any sentence passed by any court or authority.
+Asif Ali Zardari is currently the president of Pakistan (since 2024).
+The president was a significant authority until the 18th amendment, passed in 2010, stripped the presidency of most of its powers.
+Since then, Pakistan has shifted from a Semi-presidential system to a purely parliamentary government.
+Since the amendment, the president's powers include the right to pardon and the ability to suspend or moderate any sentence passed by any court or authority.

-The Government consists of three branches: executive, legislative and judicial.
+The government consists of three branches: executive, legislative and judicial.
 The Executive branch consists of the Cabinet and is led by the Prime Minister.
 It is totally independent of the legislative branch that consists of a bicameral parliament.
 The Upper House is the Senate whilst the National Assembly is the lower house.
 The Judicial branch forms with the composition of the Supreme Court as an apex court, alongside the high courts and other inferior courts.
 The judiciary's function is to interpret the Constitution and federal laws and regulations.

 Pakistan is a multiparty democracy where several political parties compete for seats in the National and Provincial assemblies.
-However, as an aftermath of the Fall of Dhaka in 1971, a two-party system was inculcated between the Peoples Party and Muslim League.
+However, as an aftermath of the Fall of Dhaka in 1971, a two-party system was developed between the People's Party and Muslim League.
 There has also been a sharp rise in the popularity of centrist parties such as PML-Q and PTI.
-The Military establishment has played an influential role in the country's politics.
-From 1950s to 2000s, several coups were staged that overthrew democratic regimes.
-However, after the resignation of President Pervez Musharraf in 2008, a sharp line has been drawn between the Military and politics and Pakistan is moving closer to becoming a liberal democracy after general elections in 2013.
-However, critique argue that country is moving towards strict hybrid system, a system in which military and political leaders take collective decisions, thus affecting overall power structure of civilian government.
-Meanwhile many proponent stands with the change and depicts it as a needed change in the country's system to bring in more civilian voice in the policy making process.
-Many praise the efforts and give example of how successful this system has been like National Command and Control Center (NCOC) to track Covid-19 response effectively at the state level, National Locust Control Centre (NLCC) to counter the locust attack and ensures food security in the country.
+The Armed Forces has historically played an influential role in the country's politics, although it has declined in recent years.
+From the 1950s to 2000s, several coups were staged that overthrew democratic regimes.
+After the resignation of President Pervez Musharraf in 2008, a sharp line has been drawn between the "military establishment" and politics and Pakistan is moving closer to becoming a democracy after general elections in 2013.
+Imran Khan ascended to leadership in 2018 with the backing of the military, but was subsequently removed from power in 2022 after losing that support.
+However, he won re-election in 2024.
+No Prime Minister of Pakistan has ever completed their full length tenure.

+According to the V-Dem Democracy indices Pakistan was autocratizing in 2024.
+In 2023, according to Freedom in the World, report by Freedom House, Pakistan is categorised as a "partly free" country, and it is categorised as "not free" in terms of internet freedom.